 The locations are intreguing and would have deserved better than a game with an inflated need to communicate making sure there is nothing left for us to discover on our own.

 Thankfully, some on-screen indications can be adjusted or turned off in the game’s menues and we would highly suggest to do so.
 Still, this does not excuse the magnitude of creative bankruptcy and disrespect for the player’s intelligence, to think it is necessary to have the game point out every oh so little bit of remotely interesting content willy-nilly.
 Even going as far as having our companions spoil the solution to puzzles.
-For the most part, The Veilguard simply forgets that, in order to provoke the feeling of achievement and reward, you first have to allow players to encounter obsticles to overcome.
+For the most part then, Dragon Age: The Veilguard prioritises flow over substance and forgets that, in order to provoke the feeling of achievement and reward, you first have to allow players to encounter obsticles to overcome.
 It’s a shame, because the hand-crafted locations are actually intreguing and would have deserved better, than a game with an inflated need to communicate making sure there is nothing left for us to discover on our own.

 The Veilguard simply forgets that, in order to provoke the feeling of achievement and reward, you first have to allow players to encounter obsticles to overcome.